WemXPro/documentation/developers/services.md

 ## Checkout Config

-The checkout config are the form fields dislayed to the buyer at checkout.
+The checkout config are the form fields displayed to the buyer at checkout.
 It uses the same structure as the configs above.

 ```php
     /**